OpenEvalProject/evals/manuscripts/elife-81067/v2/manuscript.md

 In the EPAD study, CSF was measured using the Elecsys β-amyloid (1–42) and the Elecsys Phospho-Tau (181 P) CSF electrochemiluminescence immunoassay on a fully automated cobas e 601 instrument (Roche Diagnostics International Ltd.).
 All measurements were performed at the Clinical Neurochemistry Laboratory, University of Gothenburg, Mölndal, Sweden, by laboratory technicians and scientists blinded to participants’ clinical information.
 Concentrations of CSF Aβ42 and p-tau181 were determined according to the manufacturer’s instructions (Solomon et al., 2018).

-## Amyloid-β positivity cutoffs
+### Amyloid-β positivity cutoffs

 For ALFA+, ADNI and EPAD, AT stages were defined by CSF Aβ42 and CSF p-tau, respectively.
 Previously used cut-offs were applied to each cohort, consisting of 1098 pg/mL for CSF Aβ42 for ALFA + and EPAD (Schindler et al., 2018) and of 880 pg/mL for CSF Aβ42 for ADNI (Hansson et al., 2018) and of 24 pg/mL for p-tau for the three cohorts (Milà-Alomà et al., 2020).
 For OASIS, we used the cut-off value of 17 Centiloids from literature (Salvadó et al., 2019).

-## WMH volumes
+### WMH volumes

 WMH volumes were generated for ALFA + and EPAD cohorts using Bayesian Model Selection (BaMoS) procedure (Sudre et al., 2015), which has been provided previously.
 We also obtained the already available WMH volumes for ADNI cohort, in which the method of WMH volumetric quantification was performed using probabilistic models in a Markov Random Field framework, as previously provided (Schwarz et al., 2009).
 For each cohort, total WMH volumes were derived by summing and multiplying the number of labeled voxels by voxel dimensions.
 Total WMH volumes were natural log transformed and residualized with respect to TIV using linear models.

-## Aging signature measurements
+### Aging signature measurements

 For ALFA + and ADNI, we computed the weighted Dickerson’s aging signature (Bakkour et al., 2013), which has been used as a proxy measurement for brain aging.
 The aging signature is a map of specific brain regions that undergo cortical atrophy in normal aging.
 This meta-ROI is composed of the surface-area weighted average of the mean cortical thickness in the following individual ROIs: calcarine, caudal fusiform, caudal insula, cuneus, inferior frontal gyrus, medial superior frontal and precentral cortices.
 A Z-score of this aging-specific measure was calculated based on the mean and standard deviation of the CU individuals, as done previously (Bakkour et al., 2013).
 This is referred as Aging Signature V1.

 In addition, we also computed this measurement on the scanners from the second MRI visit, referred as Aging Signature V2.
 We then computed a longitudinal brain atrophy measurement by computing the aging signature change over the years between the MRI acquisitions.
-Therefore, longitudinal aging signature change, or brain atrophy, was computed as:Agingsignaturechange=agingsignatureVisit2−agingsignatureVisit1Timebetweenvisits
+Therefore, longitudinal aging signature change, or brain atrophy, was computed as:

+$$
+Agingsignaturechange=\frac{agingsignatureVisit2−agingsignatureVisit1}{Timebetweenvisits}
+$$

 For a secondary analysis shown in Appendix 1—table 7, we also computed the aging signature (Aging Signature V1) for the remaining independent cohorts: EPAD and OASIS.

-## Brain-age prediction
+### Brain-age prediction

-## Regression model
+#### Regression model

-## Model workflow
+##### Model workflow

 For the current study, we used a gradient boosting framework: the XGBoost regressor model from the XGBoost python package (https://xgboost.readthedocs.io/en/) to run the brain age prediction.
 This regressor, which is based on a decision-tree based ensemble algorithm, was selected due to its speed and performance and its advanced regularization to reduce overfitting (Chen and Guestrin, 2016).
 In addition, large-scale brain age studies have demonstrated its adequacy (Bashyam et al., 2020; de Lange et al., 2019; de Lange et al., 2020b; Kaufmann et al., 2019).
 As it has been shown that there are sex-related trajectories in normal aging (Podgórski et al., 2021), we trained separate models for females and males.
 For each model, we first performed Bayesian parameter optimization based on a cross-validation scheme with ten folds repeated ten times using the FreeSurfer volumes and thickness of the UK Biobank as input.
 For the optimization we used HYPEROPT (Bergstra et al., 2013), with which we scanned for maximum depth, number of estimators, learning rate, alpha regularization, lambda regularization, subsample, gamma and colsample by tree.
 The optimized parameters were maximum depth = 4, number of estimators = 800, learning rate = 0.03, alpha regularization = 4, lambda regularization = 1, subsample = 0.36, gamma = 3 and colsample by tree = 0.89 for the males model; and maximum depth = 4, number of estimators = 850, learning rate = 0.03, alpha regularization = 8.5, lambda regularization = 14.5, subsample = 0.449, gamma = 3.5 and colsample by tree = 0.72 for the females model.
 We trained these two models and performed the brain-age prediction on the independent cohorts.
 We decided to compute a ROI based model using these 183 FreeSurfer regions because they are widely used and available in most of the neuroimaging datasets.
 Therefore, our aim was not to compare our performance to the one achieved by a model trained with larger number of ROIs or with the full 3D images, but to study the generalizability and the relevance of our model in the AD field.

-## Contribution of brain regions in prediction
+### Contribution of brain regions in prediction

 We computed SHAP (SHapley Additive exPlanation) values (https://github.com/slundberg/shap) (Lundberg et al., 2020) to measure the contribution of each brain region in the prediction of age for each subject.
 SHAP assigns an importance value within the prediction to each feature (in this case, brain region), which is based on its unique consistent and locally accurate attribution (Lundberg et al., 2020).
 We calculated the average SHAP value for each region for all females and males of the UK Biobank cohort.

 In addition, to assess that the regions with highest SHAP values were stable, we performed a permutation approach to study the significance of each region, separately for females and males.
 With this aim we compared the averaged SHAP value (region-specific) obtained when using the entire train set on the model to a null distribution calculated from 1,000 permutations performing subsample of the subjects, in which we trained and tested the model using 80% and 20% of the individuals, respectively.

-## Brain-age delta estimation
+### Brain-age delta estimation

 We predicted brain-age on the independent cohorts separately: ALFA+, EPAD, ADNI, and OASIS, using the previously trained model.
 To investigate the prediction performance, correlation analyses were run for predicted brain-age versus chronological age, R2, root mean square error (RMSE), and mean absolute error (MAE) were calculated for each independent cohort separately, as well as for females and males separate pooled from all independent cohorts.
 We also investigated the prediction performance on the UK Biobank cohort by computing the average latter metrics from a cross-validation with 10 splits and 10 repetitions.

 As recent research has shown that brain-age estimation involves a proportional bias (de Lange et al., 2020a; Le et al., 2018; Liang et al., 2019; Smith et al., 2019), we applied a well-established age-bias correction procedure to our data (de Lange et al., 2020a; Le et al., 2018).
-This correction, as originally proposed (de Lange and Cole, 2020c; Le et al., 2018), consists of a linear regression between age (Ω) and brain-predicted age (Y) on each of the independent cohorts, Y=α×Ω+β.
-The derived values of slope (α) and intercept (β) from the training set were used to correct the predicted brain-age in each test set by applying: Corrected Predicted Brain Age=Predicted Brain Age+[Ω−(α×Ω+β)].
+This correction, as originally proposed (de Lange and Cole, 2020c; Le et al., 2018), consists of a linear regression between age (Ω) and brain-predicted age ($Y$) on each of the independent cohorts, $Y=\alpha\timesΩ+\beta$.
+The derived values of slope (α) and intercept (β) from the training set were used to correct the predicted brain-age in each test set by applying: $Corrected Predicted Brain Age=Predicted Brain Age+[Ω−(\alpha\timesΩ+\beta)]$.
 By subtracting the chronological age from the Corrected Predicted Brain Age, we obtained the brain-age delta which was used to test the associations with the validation measurements.

-## Statistical analyses
+### Statistical analyses

 All statistical analyses were conducted using Python 3.7.0.
 We tested for normality of the distribution for each biomarker using the Kolmogorov-Smirnov test and visual inspection of histograms.
 CSF NfL and plasma NfL did not follow a normal distribution and were thus natural log transformed.
 In addition, to compare the measurements for CSF NfL and for plasma NfL coming from different cohorts (ALFA +and ADNI), CSF and plasma NfL was converted to z-scores.